Top 10 Hiking Destinations on Central Vancouver Island

 Featured in our Top Vancouver Island Attractions post not too long ago, Cathedral Grove is certainly a hike not to miss if you’re touring Central Vancouver Island.
 This old growth forest on the outskirts of Port Alberni is accessible right off the highway and seemingly pops up out of nowhere!
 You’ll appreciate the 800-year old massive trees, accessible walkways, and free parking.

-6. Englishman River Fallsenglishman river falls provincial park
+6. Englishman River Falls

 Drive west of Parksville for 15 minutes and you’ll find Englishman River Falls Provincial Park featuring a short hike suitable for the whole family along Englishman River.
 You’ll also be in a picturesque forested area featuring lush old- and second-growth Douglas firs, cedars, hemlocks and maples.
 There are bridges and two waterfalls to spot and take pictures at.

-7. Little Qualicum Fallslittle qualicum falls provincial park
+7. Little Qualicum Falls

 Little Qualicum Falls Provincial Park is not to be missed during a trip to Central Vancouver Island.
 The falls straddle the Little Qualicum River and can be found on the southern shores of Cameron Lake.
 There is about 6 km of walking trails through old growth forest surrounding numerous falls.
 Here you can camp, swim, fish, and picnic in addition to hiking.